dotnet/docs-maui/docs/fundamentals/behaviors.md

 </Image>
 ```

-The equivalent <xref:Microsoft.Maui.Controls.Entry> in C# is shown in the following code example:
+The equivalent <xref:Microsoft.Maui.Controls.Image> in C# is shown in the following example:

 ```csharp
 Image image = new Image { Source = "dotnet_bot.png", HeightRequest = 200, HorizontalOptions = LayoutOptions.Center };